 If your injury is an emergency, you’ll go where the ambulance takes you.
 In a non-emergency, your employer may direct you to a particular hospital, clinic or doctor.
 Depending on your state laws, you may have to go where your employer tells you or your bills may not be covered by workers’ compensation.

 3. Tell the Doctor or Hospital Employees You Were Injured on the Job

 When you’re filling out the paperwork at the hospital or doctor’s office; check the box that asks if your injury happened at work.
 That gets your medical bills sent either to the workers’ compensation insurance company or your employer, rather than to you.

 If you choose your own doctor, be sure she’s approved or certified to do workers’ compensation claims and has agreed to the workers’ comp pay schedule.

 4. Make Sure Your Medical Records Describe All of Your Injuries

 Workers’ compensation won’t pay to treat body parts that aren’t listed in your medical records.

 If you don’t tell the doctors, nurses, physicians assistants about the injuries you sustained be revisited compensation for them, even if they never bothered for your accident

-Workers compensation is a no-fault program that provides for compensation for medical bills and loss of earnings even if the accident is your fault.
-In a third-party action on the contrary your fault will be considered and may limit the amount of recovery.
-If you have a third-party action will believe you may have been injured due to the fault of someone other than your coworkers or employer, you should speak to an attorney immediately your claim can be presented in the best possible description, favorable to your side of the story.
+Workers’ compensation in New York is a no-fault program that provides for compensation for medical bills and loss of earnings even if the accident is your fault.
+In a third-party action, on the contrary, your fault will be considered and may limit the amount of recovery.
+If you have a third-party action will believe you may have been injured due to the fault of someone other than your coworkers or employer, you should speak to an attorney immediately so that your claim can be presented in the best possible light and in a way that is favorable to your side of the story.